 - What kinds of projects do you want to do?

 - How do you want to think and feel about yourself?

 - What are your goals educationally?

 - What do you want to be a part of?

 - How will you know when you have “arrived”?

 - What are 10 adjectives that others might use to describe you, when you have reached your goals?

-And guess what.
-Just by writing them down, you’re leaps and bounds closer to achieving them.
+Just by writing your goals down, you’re leaps and bounds closer to achieving them.
 According to this article in Forbes, “A Harvard Business Study found that the 3% of graduates from their MBA who had their goals written down, ended up earning ten times as much as the other 97% put together, just ten years after graduation.”

-The next important step is to define the path to reaching these big goals.
-Take one goal at a time and write down the step or supporting action you need to take to get to that goal and write down every supporting action you can think of to take you step by step to your primary goal.
+The next important step is to define the path to break down your big goals into smaller steps.
+Take one big goal at a time and write down the steps or supporting action you need to take to get to that goal and write down every supporting action you can think to take you to closer to your big goal.